Painting is such a fun, easy, and quick way to spruce up anything from nightstands to kitchen cabinets. But it does have a downside – the smell.

 Using an air purifier to eliminate the smell of paint is super easy.
 The science behind an air purifier is simple.
 It uses a fan to pull air in.

-Then it filters the air back out to remove the odors from the room.
+Then it filters the air back out to remove the paint odors from the room.
 Although it’s a simple enough method, it does take a while to work.

 You may need to leave it running a couple of days to fully remove the smell.
 Plus, it’s not exactly the cheapest option.